yasinaydin14/Pokemon-Bot/README.md

 To install [Pokémon Showdown](https://pokemonshowdown.com/) (PS), you will need a modern version of `npm` / Node.js (instructions [here](https://nodejs.org/en/download/package-manager)).
 This repo comes packaged with the specific commit that we used during the project.

 > [!IMPORTANT]
-> Use the showdown version that comes with `metamon` (`metamon/server`).
-Our poke-env fork breaks on newer versions.
-We are working on a fix.
+> Now updated to handle [breaking changes](https://github.com/smogon/pokemon-showdown/pull/11105) to Pokémon Showdown.
+Use a June 2025 Showdown commit (or later).
+The version that downloads with `metamon` (`metamon/server`) is always supported.
+Team Sets are not yet fully validated for this version.
+Fix in progress.

 ```shell
 cd server/pokemon-showdown